How Much Is My Website Worth? (Website Valuation Guide)

 9. Strong Social Media Presence

-Having an active and engaged social media presence may increase the value of a site to some extent.
+Having an active and engaged social media presence may increase a site’s value to some extent.
 Having followers, and more importantly, engagement from those followers, is attractive to potential buyers.
 They know they can leverage your existing following to reach even more people.

 So if you have a strong social media presence with high levels of engagement, be sure to mention it and show it off to potential buyers.
 This could give you some extra bargaining power when negotiating the sale price.